univec-ai/postvec/web/docs/models/pull.md

 ```

 Identity must stay compatible (type, backend, dimensions, source/target).
 Downgrades are refused.
-Package/manual models are never replaced.
+Package-owned and manually installed models are not
+replaced.

 On a live embedded target the swap is recoverable: a crash leaves enough
 state for the next model command to finish or roll forward.
 During the